Sampling and reconstruction of solutions to the Helmholtz equation: Introduction

 The goal of this paper is to study the accuracy that can be achieved when approximating the acoustic field over the domain $\Omega\subset D$, based on a set of point measurements, {\it without precise knowledge on the geometry of $D$ and boundary conditions on $\partial D$}.
 A general setting is the following: the soundfield $p(x,t)$ is measured at microphones located at positions $x_1,\dots,x_n\in \Omega$, and over a (discretized) time interval $[0,T]$.
 After application of the (discrete) Fourier transform $\cF$ in the time variable, and considering a given frequency $\omega$, the function

 is a solution on $D$ to the Helmholtz equation \be \Delta u+\lambda^2 u=0, \ee where $\lambda = \omega / c$, with $c$ denoting the wave velocity, and where the boundary conditions are unknown to us.

 Depending on the applications, the geometry of the domain $\Omega$ may either be $2$-D (membranes) or $3$-D (rooms).
-Here, we restrict our attention to the $2$-D setting, although certain features of our approach are readily extendable to the $3$-D setting.
-Our problem therefore amounts to reconstructing, on some domain $\Omega\subset \R^2$, a general solution to the Helmholtz equation \iref{helm} from its sampling at points $x_1,\dots,x_n\in \Omega$.
+Our problem therefore amounts to reconstructing, on some domain $\Omega\subset \R^2 \mbox{ or } \R^3$, a general solution to the Helmholtz equation \iref{helm} from its sampling at points $x_1,\dots,x_n\in \Omega$.
 These samples may be measured exactly or up to some additive noise.
 We denote by \be y_l=u(x_l)+\eta_l,\quad\quad l=1,\dots,n, \ee these samples, where $\eta_l$ represent the additive noise.

 Reconstruction from scattered points is a widely studied topic, and a variety of methods have been proposed and analyzed.
 Many existing methods can be viewed as reconstructing some form of approximation to the unknown function $u$ by simpler functions such as splines, partial Fourier sums or radial basis functions.
 The success of these methods therefore relies in good part on the quality of the approximation of $u$ by such simpler functions, which is typically governed by the smoothness of $u$.